justinyates887/BHG-BETA/README.md

 - Server stats need private channel perms on creation

-- kick command does not work on bots

 - reaction roles & welcome message needs revisiting

 ---------------------------------------------------------------------------------------------------------------------------

 ### <a name="solved-issues"></a>Solved Issues

-- not a bug in our program, but a user bug:

 - prefix is widely used, and until it can be altered by users should be changed to something more specific like b! or bh!